SKenb/NeuralNetworkAssistedMPC/README.md

 ## Info

 Here you can find the implementation of our NN-A-MPC which was tested on a heated flow reactor.
-You can find all the detail of the approach in [TODO](https://todo.at/).
+You can find all the detail of the approach in our publication [TODO](https://todo.at/).
+Moreover, more details are also found [here](doc/ESI.pdf)
+.
 - A0_TrainNN

     Within the folder you can find the Python code used for training the NN which is used in the design-space-exploitation (DSE).